stassop/flutter_hero_page_route/README.md

 # Flutter Hero Page Route (Updated)
 ### Create Hero-like Page Route Transitions in Flutter

+## Update
+This is an update of my previous article about page route transitions.

+There's a few reasons for the update:

+* My general knowledge of Flutter and Dart has improved
+* The new code is simpler and more versatile
+* The new version is using Material 3

 ## Hero Animations
 If you’re unfamiliar with the [Hero class](https://api.flutter.dev/flutter/widgets/Hero-class.html), have a look at this article about [Hero animations](https://docs.flutter.dev/ui/animations/hero-animations). `Hero` is a powerful Flutter class that allows your to move a widget seamlessly between routes.